pedrobonifacio/free-gen-ai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### Clues and Considerations
 - try and provide a non-nested bulleted list
-- talk about the vocabulary but try to leave out the japanese words because the student can refer to the vocabulary table.
+- talk about the vocabulary but try to leave out the portuguese words because the student can refer to the vocabulary table.

 Student Input: Did you see the raven this morning?
 They were looking at our garden.